Overview

 Here’s how workplaces can support safety:

-- Attend a domestic violence 101 or sexual violence 101 training so that your employees recognize the warning signs of abuse or contact [email protected] for a customized gender-based violence and the workplace training.
+- Attend a gender-based violence awareness training so that your employees recognize the warning signs of abuse or contact [email protected] for a customized gender-based violence and the workplace training.

 - Implement a domestic and sexual violence policy in your workplace.
 Reach out to the NYS Office for the Prevention of Domestic Violence for more information about model policies.